 December PEARL HARBOR changed everything.
 Alfred Quesseth and Verdie Sederstrom gave their lives for their country there.

 The Year 1942

 January 18 First service conducted by Dr. M.A.
-Getzendaner.
+Getzendanner.

 February 8 Dr. M.A.
-Gertzendaner installed by Dr. Sawyer, Pacific Synod president, as the second pastor of the American Lutheran Church of Salem.
+Getzendanner installed by Dr. Sawyer, Pacific Synod president, as the second pastor of the American Lutheran Church of Salem.

 October Ladies of the church sewed for the Red Cross.